ShreyashSalian/user-card-mangement/README.md

-# User Authentication System
+# User Card Management System

-A Node.js and MongoDB based REST API for managing users and their cards.
+- A Node.js and MongoDB based REST API for managing users and their cards.
   The system allows:

-Users to create cards by selecting a Card Type (virtual/physical) and Card Provider (e.g., Visa, MasterCard).
+- Users to create cards by selecting a Card Type (virtual/physical) and Card Provider (e.g., Visa, MasterCard).

-Enforces business rules:
+- Enforces business rules:

-A user cannot have more than 3 virtual cards.
+- A user cannot have more than 3 virtual cards.

-A user cannot have more than 4 physical cards.
+- A user cannot have more than 4 physical cards.

-Provides APIs to create, list, and delete cards.
+- Provides APIs to create, list, and delete cards.

-Includes webhook support to notify external services when a new card is created.
+- Includes webhook support to notify external services when a new card is created.

-API documentation can be generated using Swagger (OpenAPI) for easy testing and integration.
+- API documentation can be generated using Swagger (OpenAPI) for easy testing and integration.

 ---